 It'll be the second Game 7 of the playoffs for both the Rangers and the Bolts.

-He made a move and tucked it through Bishop’s wickets for his seventh of the postseason.
+He made a move and tucked it through Bishop’s wickets for his seventh of the season.

 Meanwhile, Lundqvist was locked in.
 He turned aside a Ryan Callahan shot with his stick, sending it into the stands.
 Later, he slid over to his left to rob Steven Stamkos on the doorstep with his pad as the Rangers killed off a penalty.

 Twenty-seven seconds after that power play ended, the Rangers went up 2-0, thanks in part to Brassard.

 He was dangerous down low for the Rangers before sending the puck back to the point to find Keith Yandle.
 The defenseman sent a high, fluttering shot that flew over Bishop’s glove for the 2-0 lead at 15:30.